lightning-power-users/node-launcher/ux.md

 # The UX Vision for the Node Launcher

+Website and Node Launcher user interface would be translated to at least every major language using Transifex.

-1. User goes to LightningPowerUsers.com, clicks the Download Node Launcher button that is front and center
+1. User goes to LightningPowerUsers.com, the macOS App Store (or HomeBrew), the Windows App Store, or their Linux package manager clicks the Download Node Launcher button that is front and center
 2. User performs macOS dmg with installer app or Windows setup.exe install (this part needs to be filled in, there should be a configuration flow with Recommended nudges and Advanced options), installer flow ends with check marked